goploy-devops/goploy-jetbrains/README.md

 Support all kinds of code release and rollback, which can be done through the web with one click!

 Complete installation instructions, no difficulty in getting started!

+## Install

+1. Install a compatible JetBrains IDE, such as IntelliJ IDEA, CLion, PyCharm, or other IntelliJ-based IDEs
+2. Launch the IDE and open plugin settings
+3. Search for Goploy and click install
+4. Set the configure in tools settings

 ## Features